Skip to main content

 Policy evaluation

-Access to a bucket is allowed or denied by evaluating both the Org and Bucket policies as follows:
+Access to a bucket is allowed or denied by evaluating both the organization and bucket access policies as follows:

 Example policies